 This strategy can lead to gamblers feeling the high of those payouts without fully realizing the debts they’re getting into in between.
 Once a gambling addiction has formulated, debts may begin to accumulate, and many gambling addicts will seek additional lines of credit wherever they can find them.

-According to Debt.org, “as many as 23 million Americans go into debt because of gambling, and the average loss is estimated to be around $55,000.”
+According to Debt.org, “as many as 23 million Americans go into debt because of gambling.”
 Compulsive gamblers may be tempted to hide their debts from family and friends, leading to a “cycle of debt” where new lines of credit are opened for the sole purpose of paying off others.

 In some cases, gambling addicts might start borrowing from “secure” savings accounts such as college funds, retirement accounts and more.